- Earlier burial grounds

 The Chronicle proved to be fairly short-lived, but one of its features was "The Chronicles of Gotham", a series of articles that recounted various happenings in local civic life.
 These articles, which are thought to be largely the work of Alexander Babtie (whose brother would later become Provost of Dumbarton), adopted a mock-Biblical style, and used cryptic names for the people being discussed.
 The Dennys ("the Gothamites") and their friends were the main targets, but others were also mocked, including the clergy ("the tribe of Levi") and the local police ("the tribe of Lazy", or "pegs").
 These articles would eventually be collected and published in book form.
 The "Gothamites" tried to get hold of and destroy as many copies of the book as they could, but a few of them remain in existence.

 Much of the present article is based on the works of the historian Donald MacLeod (on whom, see below).
-In the interests of balance, it should be pointed out that he was firmly on the side of the "Party of Progress" in these various controversies (he had been a hatter by trade, and receives notice in "The Chronicles of Gotham" as "Donald the Helmet Maker").
-MacLeod's honesty in his coverage of these matters is not in question.
-However, it should be borne in mind when reading his accounts of these proceedings that he was not an impartial observer; he was a participant in some of the events that he describes.
+In the interests of balance, it should be pointed out that he was firmly on the side of the "Party of Progress" in these controversies (he had been a hatter by trade, and receives notice in "The Chronicles of Gotham" as "Donald the Helmet Maker").
+MacLeod's honesty in his coverage of these matters is not in question, but it should be borne in mind when reading his accounts of these proceedings that he was not an impartial observer, but a participant in some of the events that he describes; in particular, he was one of the original shareholders of the Cemetery Company, and one of its directors.

 the very same place where an ancestress of his, a certain Margaret Denny, used to live: in the kirkyard of Dumbarton Parish Church, there used to be a gravestone commemorating "Patrick Brock, in Stonieflet" (died 23rd December 1742) and his wife Margaret Denny (died 28th February 1781).